-- Deliver a planned £1.2m re-invigoration of the National Centre for Craft & Design. - Set up a Community Lottery to support community groups and beneficiaries - Expand our Digital Hub offer to develop confidence and connectivity in a digital age - Continue to work successfully with partners to tackle both childhood and adult obesity. - Work with partners to ensure North Kesteven remains one of the safest local authority areas in England.
+- Increase cycling infrastructure to support safe, confident and enhanced active travel and sport-riding provision. - Deliver identified actions and projects to build further on our engagement within the District and promote equality and diversity - Continue to work successfully with partners to tackle both childhood and adult obesity. - Work with partners to ensure North Kesteven remains one of the safest local authority areas in England.